Dead-Bytes/Networks/README.md

-This contains assignments created for Networking course
+This contains assignments created for Networking course.